Free CCSP Practice Test — August 2026 New Outline (AI Security Updates)

 What is the CCSP pass rate?

-ISC² does not publish official figures, but candidate self-reports converge around 60–65%.
-Domain 2 (20%) and the new AI/ML sections are the most common failure points.
+ISC² does not publish an official pass rate, but candidate self-reports converge around 60–65%.
+Most failures come from underestimating Domain 2 (Cloud Data Security, 20%) and the new AI/ML sections.
+Targeted domain practice plus full CAT-style mocks materially improves first-attempt pass odds.

 Why Choose FlashGenius for CCSP (Aug 2026) Prep?